igmoweb/acronyms/README.md

 # Acronyms

+- AFK: Away From Keyboard.
+Use it whenever you don't have an valid excuse to stop working and have a drinky.
 - IIRC: If I Recall Correctly
 - FFS: For Fuck Sake!
 - RIP: Rest In Peace.
 Those are bad news, normally.